GoogleChrome/web.dev/src/site/content/en/learn/images/descriptive/index.md

 provide the browser with this information and do it using markup.
 That is all we'll be able to use for these requests.

 Like `srcset`, `sizes` is intended to make information about an image available as soon as the markup is parsed.
-Just as the `srcset` attribute is shorthand for “here are the source files and their inherent sizes,” the `sizes` attribute is shorthand for “here is the size of the rendered image _in the layout_.”
+Just as the `srcset` attribute is shorthand for "here are the source files and their inherent sizes," the `sizes` attribute is shorthand for "here is the size of the rendered image _in the layout_."
 The way you describe the image is relative to the viewport—again, viewport size is the only layout information the browser has when the image request is made.

 That may sound a little convoluted in print, but it's far easier to understand in practice: